faervan/bar-rs/wiki/Home.md

 While the configuration options aren't extensive at the moment, it's still good to know what tools you've got!<br>
 There are some configuration examples at [default_config](https://github.com/Faervan/bar-rs/blob/main/default_config)

+*If you find that this wiki contains wrong information or is missing something critical, please open an [issue](https://github.com/Faervan/bar-rs/issues/new?template=Blank+issue).*

 ## Config path
 On Linux, the config path is `$XDG_DATA_HOME/bar-rs/bar-rs.ini` or `$HOME/.local/share/bar-rs/bar-rs.ini`